b-w-a/tx_precinct/README.md

 # Pedraza & Wilcox-Archuleta MC

 These are the precinct level returns used to generate results.
-All results are unofficial.

 The 2016 data are used to make most of the plots and run the EI analysis.